vikramnayyarcs/Assisted-Builds/README.md

 I publish an acceptable version initially (e.g for Clever Programmer projects, I'll follow the steps they've done)and then I will come back to them and take these projects further!!

+NOTE: The versions I am Publishing are the 'build' folders which are compressed into a single page app.

 Deployed links: